magehost/magehost_hosting/README.md

   * Add `.modman` to your `.gitignore`

 ## Configuration
-There is only configuration needed for the passing of flushes to other servers.
+There is only configuration needed for the passing of flushes to other servers in a cluster setup.
 The configuration screen also shows some information about the extension and an error message if something is wrong.

 It can be found in the Admin here:
 * `System => Configuration  => ADVANCED => MagentoHosting.pro`